 Q:Are deadlift dangerous for tall lifters?

-Contrary to popular belief, the deadlift can actually be a tall lifter’s best asset regarding putting up big numbers.
+Contrary to popular belief, the deadlift can be a tall lifter’s best asset regarding putting up big numbers.
 For example, long arms can be an awesome tool for giving you more in the deadlift by cutting down on your range of motion.

 If you find that you’ve been struggling with your deadlift, whether you’re tall or not, give these deadlift tips a try for a block or two to see if they create some positive carryover to your performance.

-If you have additional questions about these deadlift tips and implementing them into your training, hit me in the comment below, on YouTube, or on Instagram (@jake_boly or @that_fit_friend).
+If you have additional questions about these deadlift tips and implementing them into your training, hit me in the comment below, on YouTube, or Instagram (@jake_boly or @that_fit_friend).